cockpit-project/cockpit/HACKING.md

 only run `make` from the top-level and it will always rebuild the whole project.

+When building from git, you can optionally set the `NO_NPM` environment variable to `1` to prevent `autogen.sh` from invoking `npm`.
+As a result, there will be no `node_modules` directory created.
+In case this directory is missing, the build will avoid building the parts of cockpit which are dependent on node, which can be useful for working on the C parts.
+You can also use `NO_NPM=0` or `NO_NPM=1` as an environment variable or flag to `make` to force building (or force not building) the node-related parts.

 You can run unit tests of the current checkout:

     $ make check